| What I’m Reading

 Eon by Greg Bear | Science Fiction

 I read this book as a kid and was curious how it held up over the years as a story and if the science was still relevant.
-Bear is considered a “hard science fiction” writer, and to achieve that, he often teamed up with real scientists.
+Bear is considered a “hard science fiction” writer, and to achieve accuracy in his writing, he often teamed up with real scientists.
 What’s interesting is that the science has held up, which either means he worked with some remarkable scientists who were able to accurately forecast physics 40 years into the future or we haven’t achieved that much in physics after four decades.

 Clocking in at over 400 pages, it’s a page-turner.
 That is, if you like a lot of detail and world-building in your books.
 Bear writes in the post-J.R.R.
 Tolkien era, so minutiae is part of the deal when reading this book.